dotnet/csharplang/proposals/ref-struct-interfaces.md

 ## Considerations

 ### Runtime support
-This feature requires several pieces of support from the runtime / libaries team:
+This feature requires several pieces of support from the runtime / libraries team:
 - Preventing default interface methods from applying to `ref struct`
 - API in `System.Reflection.Metadata` for encoding the `gpAcceptByRefLike` value.
 - Support for generic parameters being a `ref struct`